williamhoos/testrepo/docs/source/data.rst

 Properties
 ==========

-As indicated, the table contains a total of 18 columns, each of which has a number of properties, including the key shown to the left of the numbered columns, which indicates that the values contained are also indexed and the results cached in order to make it more efficient to query.
+As indicated, the table contains a total of 18 columns, each of which has a number of properties including (as indicated by the key shown to the left of the numbered columns) that these values are indexed and the results cached to make the data more efficient to query.
 The gold key designates the Primary Key for the index, and each of the green keys indicate other properties that are included in the data index.

 Other properties include the "**Unsigned**" column, which when checked indicates that the data field can only contain positive numerical values, and when unchecked indicates that it can contain negative numerical values.
 The "**Allow Null**" column, which when checked indicates that the data field is permitted to contain a null value, and when unchecked requires that some value be stored in the field.

-And the **Default**" column indicates the value the SQL server will use when data is entered into the table that does not designate another value for that field.
+The **Default**" column indicates the value the SQL server will use when data is entered into the table that does not designate another value for that field.

 Contents
 ========